Contractor Management — 7 min

 “Have regular 1:1 calls with all your reports.
 The point of these calls is to check in with the person, not the work.
 What that means in practice is that you don’t spend that time reviewing work — you can do that async.”

-Regularly check in with your employees, but don’t do so to gauge their progress on projects.
-You can handle the work stuff asynchronously.
-Instead, use these opportunities to ensure your team members feel supported.
+Regularly check in with your employees, but don’t do so to only gauge their progress on projects.
+Yes, work is important.
+But you can also use these calls as a chance to build relationships and connections with remote employees.
+Think of them as an opportunity to ensure your team members feel supported and show them that you care about who they are as individuals.

 Ask the following questions: